Find out about valuers and property valuations in New Zealand.

 Complaints about a registered valuer’s work

-If you are dissatisfied with the conduct of a registered valuer you can formally complain to the Valuers Registration Board.
+If you are dissatisfied with the conduct of a registered valuer you can formally complain to the Valuation Board.

 When rating valuations occur